nclol12/gdpsautoscript/readme.md

 Script By Notcher3#8385 on discord and on twitter @nclol3

-and also credits to WinScp for the Software that is included with the script
+and also credits to WinScp(https://winscp.net/) for the Software that is included with the script And Credits to Fnr(http://findandreplace.io/) for the software that is included with the script